 So what did we find on our ramble through the village?
 Some plants which I knew already but would never have tried to eat, some which I’ve always meant to try and some I’d never come across in their wild state.
 Wild spinach, marigold flowers, hollyhocks, nasturtiums, nettles, wild thyme, and the flower we call mallow, but which in France is known as ‘mauve’

 Everything we foraged was used to make lunch.
 Sometimes to add flavour, sometimes just to provide colour.
 I particularly liked the use of mallow to garnish apricots stuffed with goats cheese with pink peppercorns and mint.
 What would have been a very ordinary looking dish was transformed by the pretty purple flowers.
 And, they are common enough, even in London, that you can expect to see a flurry of London-Unattached recipes dressed with purple mallow.

 The vegetarian tapenade recipe was one of the dishes I made that afternoon, and it’s the one which I will almost certainly keep making at home.
 It’s VERY easy to do.
-Leaving out the anchovies also improves the dish by making it a little less salty and of course it is suitable for vegetarian and vegans too.
-Using a particular type of olive – here, black Nyons olives – and olive oil from the area, is an important element in making something that tastes exactly like the version I made in Brantes.
-But, any good black olive will work – although I’d recommend buying them with stones and pitting them yourself, because once the stone is removed the brine seems to dilute the flavour.
+Leaving out the anchovies also improves the dish by making it a little less salty and of course, it is suitable for vegetarians and vegans too.
+Using a particular type of olive – here, black Nyons olives – and olive oil from the area is an important element in making something that tastes exactly like the version I made in Brantes.
+But, any good black olive will work – although I’d recommend buying them with stones and pitting them yourself because once the stone is removed the brine seems to dilute the flavour.